Alexander Dolgun

-Alexander Michael Dolgun (29 September 1926 – 28 August 1986) was an American survivor of the Soviet Gulag who wrote about his experiences in 1975 after being allowed to leave the Soviet Union.
+Alexander Michael Dolgun (29 September 1926 – 28 August 1986) was an American inmate in the Soviet Gulag who wrote about his experiences in 1975 after being allowed to leave the Soviet Union.

 Pre-Gulag years

 Alexander Dolgun was born on 29 September 1926 in the Bronx, New York, to Michael Dolgun, an immigrant from Poland, and his wife, Annie.
 In 1933, Michael travelled to the Soviet Union as a short-term technician at Moscow Automotive Works.
 After a year in Moscow, Michael consented to another one-year tour on the condition that the Soviet Union pay for his family to come over.
 However, when Michael's second tour of duty was up, he was prevented from leaving by bureaucratic barriers erected by the Soviet authorities and his family was trapped.
 Alexander Dolgun and his older sister, Stella, grew up in Moscow during the Great Purge of the late 1930s and the Second World War.
 In 1943, the 16-year-old Alexander took a job at the United States Embassy in Moscow.